 Important update on the 2020 IFL program:

-After much deliberation, we have made the incredibly difficult decision to cancel this year’s Institute for Future Legislators in-person program was cancelled due to Covid-19.
+After much deliberation, we made the incredibly difficult decision to cancel this year’s Institute for Future Legislators in-person program was cancelled due to Covid-19.
 This was a painful decision to have to make.
 We cannot overstate how much we look forward to delivering the IFL every year, and it is particularly difficult given how much this crisis has highlighted the importance of good leadership, now and in the future.

-For those of you who are UBC students, POLI 308B –the optional 3-credit course that students may take alongside the IFL program in order to get credits – will be delivered online as a stand-alone Summer 2020 course.
-If public health rules allow that course will include some of the simulation elements familiar to IFL participants.
-If you’re interested, please check the summer course listings.
+For those of you who are UBC students, POLI 308B –the optional 3-credit course that students may take alongside the IFL program in order to get credits – will be delivered online as a stand-alone online summer 2020 course.
+Please check the summer course listings for more information.

 If you have any questions, feel free to message Rebecca Monnerat to find out more at: Rebecca.firstname.lastname@example.org.

 About the IFL program

 Have you ever thought about running for public office?
 Do you wonder what it would be like to serve as a legislator?
 If you have political aspirations, but want to know more about what being a legislator means and how to be most effective in that role, apply to UBC’s Institute for Future Legislators (IFL).
 The Institute provides intensive hands-on mentoring and training for anyone who seeks the experience and knowledge necessary to make a difference—whether at the local, provincial, or federal level.

 Legislators play a critical role in addressing the most pressing issues we face today.
 But too often they arrive unprepared for the demands of office.
 The IFL prepares participants to not only know what to expect but to serve with integrity.